 If you have a spring-assisted garage door, one or more springs will eventually fail and require replacement.
 When this happens, a loud snapping noise may catch you off guard.
 Most of the time, however, homeowners will know once they open their garages.
 When springs give way, the door’s weight will feel noticeably different upon lifting.
 Similarly, you’ll hear a noise as the electric opener struggles to lift the door without spring assistance.

-The following information covers the process of replacing a spring for a garage door.
-We should note that working with springs under tension is dangerous work and people without serious DIY or similar professional skills should leave this task to a garage door repair expert.
+The following information covers the process of replacing and installing garage door springs.
+Before we begin, though, working with springs under tension is dangerous.
+Therefore, people without extensive DIY or similar professional skills should leave this task to a garage door repair expert.

 Step One: Determine the Type of Springs Your Garage Uses

 There are two main types of garage door springs – torsion and extension.

 Extension springs are long and installed parallel to the horizontal door tracks.